-Edited by Ian Gabriel T. Tolledo, Maria, Lynn, Anonymous and 2 others
+Edited by Ian Gabriel T. Tolledo, Maria Quinney, Lynn, J Pull and 2 others

 It can be a real pain getting your faucet fixed.
-It is a bigger pain even having it broken in the first place.
+It's even a bigger pain living with a broken or leaky faucet."

 When All Else Fails

 If the nut resists all the above attempts, use a hacksaw or a reciprocating saw to cut it off.
-You can then proceed to have it repaired by a pipe man, or do it yourself.
-You will saves a lot of money if you can manage to do it on your own.
+You can then proceed to have it repaired by a plumber, or do it yourself.
+You will save a lot of money if you can manage to do it on your own.

 Tips Tricks & Warnings

-- Always wear a protective suit when undertaking repair jobs.
+- Always wear protective clothing when undertaking repair jobs.

-- Work in a well ventilated and lighted area as to avoid accidents and hasten your work.
+- Work in a well ventilated and lighted area to avoid accidents and hasten your work.